Alejogb1/job-board/blog-data/operator-in-verilog.md

 id: "operator-in-verilog"
 ---

-Okay so verilog operators yeah I've been there done that more times than I care to admit It's like the bread and butter of hardware description but sometimes it feels like a whole bakery went haywire especially for a newbie or someone switching from software thinking C++ math is gonna magically work
+ so verilog operators yeah I've been there done that more times than I care to admit It's like the bread and butter of hardware description but sometimes it feels like a whole bakery went haywire especially for a newbie or someone switching from software thinking C++ math is gonna magically work

 First off let's not get all tangled up in the syntax tree because verilog isn't exactly Python or even JavaScript you know It’s a hardware description language meaning we’re talking about actual physical circuits not abstract computations It needs to be precise because we’re making something that will be burned into silicon so if your description is all wacky your circuit is gonna be wacky and that's not a good time trust me on that